StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 1. [x] Trying to work for salvation is an insult to God the Father, who judged all of our sins in His beloved Son
 1. [x] Cain was bragging to God about what he had done through his own effort

-### True or False: Different heart attitudes are a reasonable explanation for why God might treat Abel and Cain differently. {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-true-or-false-different-heart-attitudes-are-a-reasonable-explanation-for-why-god-might-treat-abel-and-cain-differently}
+### True or False: Different heart attitudes are a reasonable explanation for why God might treat Abel and Cain differently. {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-true-or-false-different-heart-attitudes-are-a-reasonable-explanation-for-why-god-might-treat-abel-and-cain-differently}

 1. [x] True
 1. [ ] False

-### True or False: Legitimate Christian "good works" are done in the power of the Holy Spirit, not in the power of the sinful flesh. {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-true-or-false-legitimate-christian-good-works-are-done-in-the-power-of-the-holy-spirit-not-in-the-power-of-the-sinful-flesh}
+### True or False: Legitimate Christian "good works" are done in the power of the Holy Spirit, not in the power of the sinful flesh. {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-true-or-false-legitimate-christian-good-works-are-done-in-the-power-of-the-holy-spirit-not-in-the-power-of-the-sinful-flesh}

 1. [x] True
 1. [ ] False

-### True or False: Abel's sacrifice symbolizes Christ's sacrifice on the cross. {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-true-or-false-abel-s-sacrifice-symbolizes-christ-s-sacrifice-on-the-cross}
+### True or False: Abel's sacrifice symbolizes Christ's sacrifice on the cross. {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-true-or-false-abels-sacrifice-symbolizes-christs-sacrifice-on-the-cross}

 1. [x] True
 1. [ ] False